What is kombucha?

 In the simplest terms, kombucha is a fermented tea.
 It’s produced by adding a SCOBY (Symbiotic Culture of Yeast and Bacteria) and starter culture to sweetened tea.
 The SCOBY feeds off the sugar and tea nutrients, transforming them into good bacteria and organic acids.

 Yes!
 Depending on the variety (see each individual label for specifics) you’ll find between just 2-4g of sugar per 100ml.
-We produce authentic kombucha - this means we only use raw organic cane sugar in our ferments and will never use stevia, erythritol, artificial flavours or sweeteners.
+We produce authentic kombucha - this means we only use raw organic cane sugar in our ferments and will never use artificial sweeteners like stevia, erythritol.

 Yes.
 We choose not to pasteurise our kombucha in order to keep all those excellent beneficial bacterias and live cultures that are an important part of our drink.

-Mailer McGuire kombucha should be stored at a refrigerated temperature before and after opening.
-It may continue to ferment over time at ambient temperatures.
+Yes.
+As a authentic kombucha, Mailer McGuire kombucha should be stored at a refrigerated temperature before and after opening.
+It may continue to ferment over time (a few days) at ambient temperatures.

 Is kombucha ok to drink during pregnancy or breastfeeding?